yungyuc/ynote/writing/2018/python_in_cpp/index.rst

 :c:type:`PyObject`.
 It's the base class of all pybind11 classes that wrap around Python types.

-:cpp:class:`pybind11::object` is derived from :cpp:class:`pybind11::handle`,
+:cpp:class:`pybind11::object` is derived from :cpp:class:`pybind11::handle`, and
-and adds automatic reference counting.
-The two classes offer bookkeeping for pybind11.
+adds automatic reference counting.
+The two classes offer bookkeeping for Python objects in pybind11.

 .. code-block:: cpp
   :linenos: